renaissance-publishing/renaissance/content/chapters/23-races.md

 In CY 509, Dwarven explorers discovered a strange, psionically active fungus beneath the low peak of a small island in the northern Haven Isles.
 The fungus proved to have remarkable capabilities, and an entirely new Dwarven culture has developed around it.
-This organism is called "Fahra" in Hud, which is derived from "Fehr," or fungus; Clans that have accepted the organism as a symbiot are called Fahrat Clans.
+This organism is called "Fahra" in Hud, which is derived from "Fehr," or fungus; Clans that have accepted the organism as a symbiote are called Fahrat Clans.
 The Common word for the organism is "Mindshare Fungus," which is an apt description of what it does.

 Mindshare Fungus can thrive on its own in the damp dark of caves beneath the Emerald Plane as well as any other fungus can, but it also has the ability to derive nourishment from the magical energies of living creatures — what is commonly called psionic energy.